 3. Use Encryption on All Devices, Internal and External

 Encryption is the process of encoding plain text and turning it into ciphertext, making it unreadable.
-Using encryption in emails, texts, and instant messaging adds another layer of data security.
+Securing your email attachments and using encryption in emails, texts, and instant messaging adds another layer of data security.

 Cyber thieves can’t decipher sensitive information when it’s encrypted.
 Information protection relies on encryption.